Iandonmorgan/keahua-arboretum-the-lilac-gardens/README.md

 Fancy web applications are so 2018.
 Command line applications provide a much more hands-on, personal, bespoke, artisinal experience when managing an arboretum like Keahua.
 Therefore, even though you are casting off your digital personas to lead a life connected with the land, you still want to use your hard-earned skills as developers to make management of the land as efficient as possible.

-Here are the main features that the application must be able to perform.
+Here are the main features of the application

 ### Main Menu